rrhett/scoreboard/README.md

-# Gameboard
+# Scoreboard

-Server that shows a gameboard (e.g. on a monitor) that can be controlled and updated from another device (e.g. phone, while playing).
+Server that shows a scoreboard (e.g. on a monitor) that can be controlled and updated from another device (e.g. phone, while playing).
 Meant for casual usage.

 ## Games